srosro/BerryWing/sams_journal.md

 Pressure: -43889.54 hPa
 ```

-Now I need to work on calibartion...as it's not 82.7 deg C in here...
+Now I need to work on calibration...as it's not 82.7 deg C in here...

-# Packages I'm installing that might be imporant.
+# Packages I'm installing that might be important.
 I should probably put these into a python environment...

 * lsm9ds1-rjg (actually, probably not needed)